urbanairship/passtools-python/README.md

 passtoolsapi-python-sdk
 =======================

-Official Python SDK for the Passtools.com API
+Official Python SDK for the PassTools API